 The structures in the ankle have a poor blood supply, which is why they can struggle to heal on their own.
 It is the oxygen and nutrients in our blood supply that help to heal these structures.

-Prolozone Therapy involves the injection of oxygen and nutrients into these structures to provide a direct supply of what is required to heal and repair.
+Prolotherapy involves the injection of regenerative solution into these structures to provide a direct supply of what is required to heal and repair.

 As the treatment is helping to treat the root cause of the problem, it is deemed to be a permanent fix.